 Best Supporting Actor typically goes to an overdue industry veteran, which in this case is looking to be Willem Dafoe for The Florida Project.

 Another veteran character actor in the running is Sam Rockwell (Three Billboards Outside Ebbing, Missouri).
 Though Frances McDormand is getting a lot of praise for her steely performance, Rockwell has become a standout from the cast.
-His bigoted cop role is the kind of villain that is often nominated in Best Supporting Actor, but more importantly his character has an arc.
-And that’s one of redemption.
+His bigoted cop role is the kind of villain that is often nominated in Best Supporting Actor, but more importantly, his character has an arc.
+And that’s one of redemption — though, the controversy around that redemption may work against him.
 Rockwell is well-regarded in the industry and a nomination could be seen as a career achievement award.
+Plus, his surprise win at the Golden Globes will certainly help raise his profile.

 Check out our 2018 Oscar Predictions!